sharadregoti/tyk-docs/tyk-docs/content/api-management/async-apis/advanced-use-cases.md

 - Detect patterns and sequences of events
 - Trigger actions or notifications based on event conditions

-Here's an example of a Tyk Streams configuration that performs complex event processing, specifically it creates a new event stream, which filters high value orders and enriches them with customer email address, by doing an additional HTTP request.
+Here's an example of a Tyk Streams configuration that performs complex event processing, specifically it creates a new event stream, which filters high-value orders and enriches them with customer email addresses, by making an additional HTTP request.

 ```yaml
 input: